Shri Datta Jayanti Mahotsava

 Manik Pournima Parva

-The Taittiriya Upanishad says – Swadhyay Pravachanabhyam na Pramaditavyam, meaning, one should never stray away from the process of continues self- study and listening to the Upadeshas or messages from the Guru (or the Vedas).
+The Taittiriya Upanishad says – Swadhyay Pravachanabhyam na Pramaditavyam, meaning, one should never stray away from the process of continuous self-study and listening to the Upadeshas or messages from the Guru (or the Vedas).
 Manik Pournima Parva is an opportunity provided to the devotees and seekers of truth to listen to the instructions of the Guru and accordingly progress on the path of spiritual development.
-A special interactive discourse is held on every Pournima at Maniknagar wherein Shri Maharaj Ji expounds the most difficult and complex principles of Advaita Vedanta in a very simple yet impressive manner.
-The discourse is followed by an interactive session between Shri Maharaj Ji and the devotees.
+A special interactive discourse is held on every Pournima at Maniknagar, where Shri Maharaj Ji expounds the most difficult and complex principles of Advaita Vedanta in a simple yet impressive manner.